plaid/react-native-plaid-link-sdk/README.md

 (cd ios && pod install)
 ```

-Add a Run Script build phase (after the [CP] Embed Pods Frameworks step) to your target as [described in Plaid Link for iOS documentation](https://plaid.com/docs/link/ios/#add-run-script).
+Add a Run Script build phase (after the [CP] Embed Pods Frameworks step) to your target as [described in Plaid Link for iOS documentation][plaid_iosscripts].
 This strips simulator symbols from App Store release builds.

-That's it if using a recent react-native version with [autolinking](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md) support.
+That's it if using a recent react-native version with [autolinking][autolinking] support.

 ### Manual Integration

-If using a version of react-native without [autolinking](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md) support, then you will need to:
+If using a version of react-native without [autolinking][autolinking]  support, then you will need to:

 ```sh
 react-native link react-native-plaid-link-sdk